Franz Hein: History

 Franz Hein was born in Grötzingen (Baden), Germany.
-His high school years were spent in Leipzig, as well as, his college years at the University of Leipzig.
-Hein completed his Ph.D. in 1917 on optical studies of bismuth and triphenylmethane derivatives.
-Hein made Assistant at the University and in 1920 Oberassistent.
+His high school years were spent in Leipzig, where his father Franz Johann Erich Hein (1863–1927) was an artist and teacher.
+He then went to the University of Leipzig in 1912.
+Hein completed his Ph.D. in 1917 under Arthur Hantzsch (1857-1935) on optical studies of bismuth and triphenylmethane derivatives.
+Hein made Assistant at the university and in 1920 Oberassistent.
 He continued working on his Habilitation becoming a professor in 1923.
 With the completion of his Habilitation, Hein went to work on organometallic system electrochemistry.

 In 1933, Hein signed the Vow of allegiance of the Professors of the German Universities and High-Schools to Adolf Hitler and the National Socialistic State.

 From 1941 to 1965, Hein worked on main-group-metal derivatives of metal carbonyls.
-After 1942, he moved from Leipzig to the Friedrich Schiller University of Jena where he became the Director of the Institute for Inorganic Chemistry.
-War came in March 1945 and the University was destroyed.
+After 1942, he moved from Leipzig to the Friedrich Schiller University of Jena where he became the director of the Institute for Inorganic Chemistry.
+War came in March 1945 and the university was destroyed.
 Hein came back to help rebuild towards the end of 1946.
+He declined an offer at the University of Leipzig in 1949.
 Until his retirement, he held a position as a chair in inorganic chemistry until 1959.